-Hot Citrus Cider is a winter beverage that can be enjoyed by the whole family.
+Hot Citrus Cider is a winter beverage that can be enjoyed by the whole family, meaning there’s no alcohol.
 Made with readily available pantry and refrigerator ingredients you can pull this together in no time.
+It’s a great way to warm up on a chilly day.

 While their version was delicious, the owner only told me the ingredients, not the amounts and I had to recreate it myself.
 I tweaked what she gave me omitting cloves and substituting cinnamon sticks.
 Perfection after only two tries!
 It really is a perfectly delicious way to warm up on a cold day.